nikavgeros/Banking-Intelligence-Agent/README.md

    For more details, you can visit [Forbes Advisor](https://www.forbes.com/advisor/banking/savings/savings-account-rates-today-11-22-24/) for a comprehensive guide on the best high-yield savings accounts and current rates.
    ```

+### Further Improvements

+- **Vector Database Integration**: Replace the in-memory implementation of the `VectorStoreRetriever` with a vector database such as Pinecone or Milvus.
+This will enable efficient similarity search, enhanced scalability, and better management of embeddings and metadata.
+It will also reduce costs by minimizing calls to OpenAI for repeated embedding generations and allow policies to be read and stored once for efficient retrieval.

+- **Add More Assistants**: Introduce additional specialized assistants for areas such as investment planning, regulatory compliance, or customer support.
+These assistants can work independently or collaboratively to provide holistic insights.

 ### Interactive Approvals

 When tool actions are invoked (e.g., `send $50` or `resolve alerts`), the system prompts for user approval.
 Approve by typing `y` or provide alternative instructions.